What is two-step verification?

-Two-step verification is a process that involves two authentication methods performed one after the other to verify that someone or something requesting access is who or what they are declared to be.
+Two-step verification is a process that involves two authentication steps performed one after the other to verify that someone or something requesting access is who or what they say they are.

-Two-step verification is sometimes confused with two-factor authentication (2FA), which also involves two usually sequential methods used for verification.
-However, in contrast with 2FA processes, the methods in two-step verification can belong to the same category of authentication factors, and the methods used for 2FA aren't necessarily sequential and aren't the same factor.
+Many people use the terms two-step verification and two-factor authentication (2FA) interchangeably.
+Both involve two steps used for verification.
+The difference between the two is that the sequential methods in two-step verification can belong to the same category of authentication factors, while the methods used for 2FA aren't necessarily sequential and aren't the same factor.

 Furthermore, verification and authentication are not completely synonymous.
-Verification can be part of a real-world process -- providing a driver's license as proof of identity, for example.
-Authentication is considered an adaptation of verification processes designed to protect automated and online systems.
+Verification can be part of a real-world process, such as providing a driver's license as proof of identity.
+Authentication is an adaptation of verification processes designed to protect access to data and systems.

-Nevertheless, many two-step verification products and services are also examples of two-factor authentication.
-Google's 2-Step Verification service, for example, involves the usual password (something the user knows) and a code sent to the user's device (something the user has).
-Most other current web-based user authentication systems described as two-step verification also qualify as two-factor authentication.
+Many two-step verification products and services are also 2FA.
+Google's 2-Step Verification service, for example, involves a username and password as well as a code sent to the user's device.
+Many other user authentication systems described as two-step verification also qualify as 2FA.